How Much Does Rover Take From Sitters? (2026 Fees Explained)

 When you book directly, you:

-- Let clients pay your real price without the 11% add-on.
+- Let clients pay your real price without the 11% owner add-on.

 - Own the client relationship, your schedule, and your payment records.

-The catch is that you then need a tidy way to schedule, document, and invoice those clients yourself — which is exactly what Pupline is built for.
-It runs your clients, scheduling, and branded invoices from your phone for one simple monthly price, and never takes a percentage of your bookings.
+The catch is that you then need a tidy way to schedule, document, and invoice those clients yourself.
+Pupline's pet sitting software is built for exactly this: clients, scheduling, and branded invoices from your phone for one simple monthly price, with no percentage taken on any booking.
+See how flat-fee software stacks up against the platform cut in pet care software vs Rover, or the two models side by side on the Rover alternative comparison.

 Frequently asked questions